 As more millennials cross over to the gig economy, it will be interesting to watch how the market changes and evolves.

 Looking for business tools to help you make the transition to a flexible freelance lifestyle?
-Sign up for Tispr and get all the tools you need, from contracts to proposals, time tracking to invoices, file sharing, chat and more.
+Sign up for Indy and get all the tools you need, from contracts to proposals, time tracking to invoices, file sharing, chat and more.